dongxuemin666/RNA-combine/README.md

 Then the results will be outputted to output directory
 #### 2.2 doublet_detection.sh
 Detect doublets based on gene-cell matrix
-For outputs, umap_doublet_plot.png is UMAP plot of doublets and single cells. cell_gene_filtered_matrix.csv is gene-cell matrix under filtering of doublets, which could be input of cell_clustering.sh moudule
+For outputs, umap_doublet_plot.png is UMAP plot of doublets and single cells. cell_gene_filtered_matrix.csv is gene-cell matrix under filtering of doublets, which could be input of cell_clustering.sh module
 To use it, first you need to edit doublet_detection.sh module of the configuration file conf_scRNA.txt.
 Second you need simply run doublet_detection.sh
 ```Bash